ai-cfia/nachet-frontend/README.md

 ### Required Variables

-1. `REACT_APP_BACKEND_URL`: URL of the backend server.
+1. `VITE_BACKEND_URL`: URL of the backend server.
 This is used to make API calls from the frontend.
-2. `REACT_APP_MODE`: Determines the mode in which the application runs.
+2. `VITE_APP_MODE`: Determines the mode in which the application runs.
 Set to `"test"` for using test data, any other value will use real data from the backend.